 - In 1956, Cascade Chorus earned 2nd place in the International Chorus Contest.

-The following chapters (pdf format) tell the story of the early years in Evergreen District’s History from the beginnings in 1946 to 1997.
-Compiled and written by Ray Greaves and Ed Hartley.
+Evergreen Gold (pdf format) tells the story of the early years in Evergreen District’s History from the beginnings in 1946 to 1997.
+Compiled and written by Ray Greaves and Ed Hartley to celebrate Evergreen’s 50th Anniversary.